 Garages and permanent outbuildings

 Repair category 1

-Notes The garage generally appears in fair condition consistent with age and usage.
+Notes The integral garage generally appears in fair condition consistent with age and usage.

-Outside areas and boundaries

-Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 1 Notes The boundaries appear reasonably well defined.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Outside areas will require ongoing repairs and maintenance with regards to sections of defective pointing and damaged sections of timber fencing.

 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/repair may be required.

 Internal walls

-Repair category -
+Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.